boniface/quick.io/docs/overview/client-architecture.rst

 	* connect: this value MUST be the string "true" to indicate that the client is new.
 This parameter only ever appears in the initial request.
 2. If the server does not respond with a 200, the connection must be failed immediately, and the client must try reconnecting again.
 3. If the server responded with a 200, the body of the response will contain the server's public address, formatted as an event response.
 All further communication with the server must use this address.
-4. After receiving any response from the server, including after the handshake, the client must schedule another POST request to run after 0-2000 milliseconds, chose at random (typically Math.random() * 2000).
+4. After receiving any response from the server, including after the handshake, the client must schedule another POST request to run after 0-2000 milliseconds, chosen at random (typically Math.random() * 2000).
 This is necessary to make sure that there isn't a stampeding herd attacking the server after HTTP heartbeats.
 5. A client may, at any time, issue a new POST request with newline-separated events, provided that the request is only sent after 0-2000 milliseconds, in the same way that requests are queued up after a poll finishes.
 Bodies of requests shall contain numerous newline-separated events, and they must be gathered into as few requests as possible (sending 2 requests at the same time is prohibited, the events must be gathered into a single request).
 Sending a request 0-2000 milliseconds after a previous request is acceptable as there is no way to preempt when events will be fired.
 The server will respond by completing any other requests from the client and holding onto the newest request until data is ready (the new request will become the long-polling request).
 6. If the client, at any point, sees a non 200 response, it must fail the connection immediately and fire any /close event, as appropriate.